Blogs

 Once Public Folders become wrapped in business process, change of any kind can be difficult.
 When combined with complicated and difficult migration processes or alternatives, companies can find themselves in a stand still.
 In the case of migrations, companies need to have confidence that they can move them, such as to Office 365, with no disruption to end users.

-Sometimes, in addition to a migration, new features might be considered, such as SharePoint, Shared Mailboxes, or Office 365 Groups.
+Sometimes, organizations choose to move Public Folder content into modern Microsoft 365 services such as SharePoint Online, Shared Mailboxes, Microsoft 365 Groups, Microsoft Teams, or OneDrive for Business.
 Functionality is better in some areas, but whether or not they match to a companies needs can be challenging.
 Combining a change in features plus a migration makes acceptance more difficult and expensive.
 Not only do you need to do the migration, but you also need to fit it to the business process and provide training.
 A failure to handle any part of that process and acceptance will fail.
-A much better option is to migrate your Public Folders first.
-This keeps your business processes intact while offloading the remaining Exchange on premise resources.
-You then have time to research options for future Public Folder content.
+A practical approach is to first move your Public Folder content while preserving existing business processes.
+Once the transition is complete, you can evaluate modern Microsoft 365 collaboration services at your own pace without disrupting users.

 Third Party Migration Solutions